asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 If the user desires to actuate the FLipMouse with a finger or the thumb, mount the system appropriately so that the hand is in a resting position and the finger can touch the joystick without stress.
 Attach one or two additional external switches if desired, and mount the switches at suitable locations (for example at the legs/toes/shoulder etc.).

 *Soft-Switch using a rubber ball*
 A plastic tube can be attached to the front connector of the FLipMouse using a *Luer Lock* adapter.
-This plastic tube can be connected to a soft ball (the picture above shows a cheap “dog toy” from a pet store), so that pressing the ball results in usable sip/puff signal.
+This plastic tube can be connected to a soft ball, so that pressing the ball results in usable pressure changes.
 This solution could be used as a soft head-switch / pillow-switch or shoulder-switch and can be combined with other external switches.

-**3. Attach the FLipMouse to a Computer, Tablet or Smart Phone**
+**3. Attach the FLipMouse to a Computer, Tablet or Smart Phone** using a desired interface (USB, Bluetooth or USB-OTG).
+Please note that the FLipMouse settings can only be changed if the FLipMouse is attached to a PC running via USB.

+#### Using the FLipMouse via USB

-The FLipMouse is connect via a USB-micro cable to a computer (ir to a 5Volt power supply).
+The FLipMouse can be connected via a USB-micro cable to a computer.
+After attaching the FLipMouse, a zero-calibration is performed which takes about 2 seconds.
+During that time, the mouthpiece should not be touched.

-**Please note** that every time you apply power to the FLipMouse device (respectively when you plug it in) the **zero-calibration is performed which is indicated by blinking all 3 LEDs**.
-It is important that you do not touch the joystick / mouthpiece until the LEDs stopped blinking.

 ![USB micro cable connection](./Bilder/f12.PNG) *Figure 5*: Connecting the FLipMouse with the computer

+**Please be careful** when attaching the USB plug, strong forces might damage the connector!

+#### Using the FLipMouse via Bluetooth

+The Bluetooth–feature for the FLipMouse allows wireless mouse/keyboard control of computers, tablets and smart phones.
+Furthermore, iPhones or iPads can be used via VoiceOver & assistive switch support.
+In case the FLipMouse should only be used via Bluetooth, the power supply has to be established via a USB micro cable (either from a 5V wall adapter or from a USB power bank).

+#### Using the FLipMouse via USB-OTG

-*Using the FLipMouse with Smart Phones or Tablets that provide USB-OTG* The FLipMouse should work with any operating system which supports USB HID (Mouse/Keyboard/Joystick) devices, such as Windows, Linux or MacOS.
+The FLipMouse should work with any operating system which supports USB HID (Mouse/Keyboard/Joystick) devices, such as Windows, Linux or MacOS.
 Several Android devices provide an USB port with USB-OTG (“on-the-go”) functionality.
-If your device supports “OTG” you can attach the FLipMouse using an USB-OTG-adapter (see picture below) and it should work as a normal mouse (you will get a mouse cursor) or keyboard.
-You can test if your Android phone or tablet features the USB-OTG function with the “OTG checker” app.
+If your device supports “OTG”, you can attach the FLipMouse using an USB-OTG-adapter/cable (see picture below).
+After attaching, you should see a mouse cursor and/or on-screen keyboard.
+You can test if your Android phone or tablet supports the USB-OTG function with the “OTG checker” app.

 ![smartphone](./Bilder/f13.PNG)
-*Figure 6*: Using the FLipMouse with the Smart Phone
+*Figure 6*: Using the FLipMouse with a Smartphone or Tablet via USB-OTG

-*Using the FLipMouse via Bluetooth*
-The Bluetooth–feature for the FLipMouse allows wireless mouse/keyboard control of computers, tablets and smart phones.
-Furthermore, iPhones or iPads can be used via VoiceOver & assistive switch support.
-For more information see chapter [*Using the Bluetooth Module*](https://github.com/asterics/FLipMouse/blob/master/Documentation/UserManual/Markdown/FLipMouseUserManual.md#using-the-bluetooth-module).

 # The FLipMouse Configuration Manager

-The *FLipMouse Configuration Manager* offers a Graphical User Interface (GUI) to change and store settings of the FLipMouse device so that all features and functions can be adapted to personal preferences and needs. **Currently supported Webbrowsers are: Chrome, Chromium, Edge and Safari**.
-The Configuration Manager is accessible by entering the following website: [https://flipmouse.asterics.eu](https://flipmouse.asterics.eu).
-The FLipMouse Configuration Manager sends and receives information from/to the FLipMouse.
-This information transfer occurs through a communication port (COM port).
+The *FLipMouse Configuration Manager* offers a Graphical User Interface (GUI) for the adaptation of the FLipMouse device to personal preferences and needs.
+The Configuration Manager is available via the website: [https://flipmouse.asterics.eu](https://flipmouse.asterics.eu).
+The FLipMouse Configuration Manager sends and receives information from/to the FLipMouse through a communication port (COM port). **Please note that currently supported Webbrowsers are: Chrome, Chromium, Edge and Safari**.

 The following figure shows the welcome page of the FLipmouse Configuration Manager: